sequelize/website/docs/associations/has-many.md

 Note that in the example above, the `Comment` model has a foreign key to the `Post` model. __`HasMany` adds the foreign key on the model the association targets.__

-Unlike `HasOne`, __`HasMany` does not make the foreign key unique by default__.
-This means that multiple different people can have the same birthplace.

 ## Inverse association

 The `HasMany` association automatically creates an inverse association on the target model.